 All of the best moments in life are ultimate options closers.
-I got married in September, which is the ultimate in pigeon holing oneself, and I couldn’t be happier.
-Friends all around me are having children, which closes off tons of options, including regular sleep at night and the ability to just decide to go out to dinner whenever I feel like it yet it is the best thing they have ever done.
+I got married in 2017, which is the ultimate in pigeon holing oneself, and I couldn’t be happier.
+At the beginning of this year, I had a baby, which closed off tons of options, including regular sleep at night and the ability to just decide to go out to dinner whenever I feel like it yet it is the best thing I have ever done.

 By leaving litigation to take a job as a career counselor at Notre Dame, I closed off the option to practice law anymore and I am happier in my job than almost anyone I know.

 By choosing to come to law school, you have already closed off many options.
 Law school will not prepare you to become a doctor, to conduct scientific research in a laboratory, or to work as a sales representative.
 And that is a very good thing.
 You can only do one career at a given time so you must start down a chosen path toward a specific career or you will just end up doing whatever those around you are doing.
 No decision ends up being the decision.